mambo06/TCCL/README.md

-Implementation of paper "Dealing with Out of Distribution Problem in Prediction Tasks"
+Implementation of paper "TCCL: Tabular Continual Contrastive Learning"

 To create a new environment: